-Generally, receiving a gift valued at greater than $50 from someone with a legislative or administrative interest in the public body is prohibited.
+Generally, receiving any gift or aggregate of gifts valued at greater than $50 from someone with a legislative or administrative interest in the public body is prohibited.
 The limitation applies to public officials, as well as the official’s relatives and household members.

 What is considered a gift?

-A “gift” is something of economic value received by the official, his relatives, or household members for a value less than is required from the public.
+A “gift” is something of economic value received by the official, her relatives, or household members for a value less than is required from the public.